cplagz/GarDoor-Car/README.md

 Version: 2.00R

 ## ESP8266 MQTT Garage Door Opener, Garage Door and Car Sensor, and Temperature Monitor using Home Assistant/Blynk
 This project allows you to control (open/close) a "dumb" garage door opener for a garage door and independently report the garage door status (open/closed) and presence of a car in the garage via MQTT.
 In addition you can monitor the Temperature and Humidity within your garage over MQTT as well.
 This project requires two ultrasonic sensors: one pointed at the garage door, and the other pointed at the normal location of the car.
-This allows the presence of the car to be detected even if the garage door is open.
+This allows the presence of the car to be detected whether the garage door is open or closed.

 The code covered in this repository utilises Home Assistant's [MQTT Cover Component](https://www.home-assistant.io/components/cover.mqtt/) and [MQTT Binary Sensor Component](https://www.home-assistant.io/components/binary_sensor.mqtt/).
 There is a sample configuration in the repository.
 GarDoor will respond to HA's open and close commands and reports door/vehicle status to keep HA's GUI in sync with the door and vehicle state.
 GarDoor should also be controllable via any home automation software that can work with MQTT.